18F/open-data-maker/README.md

 1. Make sure elasticsearch is running
 1. Put csv files into /data
 1. Import files from /data: ```rake import```
+   a. there can be multiple files (must end in .csv)

 ## TO DO